Tax rates and payment

 - mileage allowances of up to 24p per mile for business use of the employee's motorcycle or 20p per mile

 - pension contributions up to limit (see Investment Reliefs)

-- payments of up to £5 a night for 'personal incidental expenses' when staying away(£10 if
+- payments of up to £5 a night for 'incidental overnight expenses' when staying away(£10 if

 Employee share schemes